MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [User Accounts](/microsoft-365/enterprise/manage-microsoft-365-accounts)

 You can manage Microsoft 365 user accounts in several different ways, depending on your configuration.
-You can manage user accounts in the Microsoft 365 admin center, PowerShell, in Active Directory Domain Services (AD DS), or in the Azure Active Directory (Azure AD) admin portal.
+You can manage user accounts in the Microsoft 365 admin center, PowerShell, in Active Directory Domain Services (AD DS), or in the Microsoft Entra admin center.

 ### [User data search (eDiscovery)](/compliance/regulatory/gdpr-manage-gdpr-data-subject-requests-with-the-dsr-case-tool)